-Figure 8 shows examples of PCB metal being used for heat spreading.
+Figure 8 shows four examples of PCB metal being used for heat spreading.
 These are provided as a reference for what might be expected when using different combinations of metal area on different layers of a PCB.
 These examples are with a 4-layer board using 1oz copper on each.
-The most effective layers for spreading heat are those closest to the LT1739 junction.
-The small TSSOP and DFN packages are very effective for compact line driver designs.
-Both packages also have an exposed metal heat sinking pad on the bottom side which, when soldered to the PCB top layer metal, directly conducts heat away from the IC junction.
-Soldering the thermal pad to the board produces a thermal resistance from junction to case, $\theta{\rm JC}$, of approximately $3^{\circ}{\rm C/W}$.
+The most effective layers for spreading heat are those closest to the LT1794 junction.
+The LT1794IFE is used because the small TSSOP package is most effective for very compact line driver designs.
+This package also has an exposed metal heat sinking pad on the bottom side which, when soldered to the PCB top layer metal, directly conducts heat away from the IC junction.
+Soldering the thermal pad to the board produces a thermal resistance from junction to case, θ{JC} , of approximately 3°C/W.